Christian HELP assistance programs Morgantown WV.

 Those students, teenagers and infants that qualify will receive new backpacks with supplies while the whole family enjoys games, free health screenings, refreshments and interactive informational booths.
 There are hundreds of disadvantaged students from Monongalia County that received their new backpacks with the help of volunteers as well as donations.

-Whether it is the Christian HELP pantry, or other resources, there is a variety of commodity foods from the USDA available on a quarterly basis for disadvantaged, low-income members of the community.
+Whether it is the Christian HELP free food pantry, or other resources, there is a variety of commodity foods from the USDA available on a quarterly basis for disadvantaged, low-income members of the community.
 One is called The Emergency Food Assistance Program and is available to all regardless of age or gender who meet the predetermined USDA income guidelines.
 As far as the pantry, it can provide up to 5 days of groceries at most once every 2 months.

 For persons over the age of 60 years, there are Christian HELP sponsored Senior Dining Centers that offer free food, socialization, hot meals and fun to all who participate.
 These select dining centers in Morgantown are open a few days per week, however, hours of operation vary, therefore, interested parties need to call ahead for details.
 There is a suggested donation to help lower the costs of the program so it can run over the long term.